Than-Sing/than-sing.github.io/_pages/about.md

 I'm a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics.
 In the spring of 2024, I participated in the exchange program at the Department of Mathematics of The Chinese University of Hong Kong.

-During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in many mathematical contests in my spare time.
+During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in several mathematical contests in my spare time.
 Here are some selected awards:
 <ul style="line-height: 110%">
 <li>The <u>Winning Prize</u> of 2024 S.-T. Yau College Student Mathematics Contest (Appl. & Comp.
 Math.),</li>
 <li>The <u>Finalist Winner</u> of 2024 Mathematical Contest in Modeling (Top 3%),</li>